-Amid pandemic, pope goes to Iraq to rally fading Christians
+Pope arrives in Iraq to rally Christians despite pandemic

 “I come among you as a pilgrim of peace, to repeat ‘you are all brothers,’” Francis said in a video-message to the Iraqi people on the eve of his visit.
 “I come as a pilgrim of peace in search of fraternity, animated by the desire to pray together and walk together, also with brothers and sisters of other religious traditions.”

-Christians once constituted a sizeable minority in Iraq but their numbers began dwindling after the 2003 U.S.-led invasion, and then fell further when IS militants in 2014 swept through traditionally Christian towns across the Nineveh Plains.
-Their extremist brand of Islam forced residents to flee to neighboring Kurdistan or further afield, to Europe, the U.S. or beyond.
+Christians once constituted a sizeable minority in Iraq but their numbers began dwindling after the 2003 U.S.-led invasion.
+They fell further when IS militants in 2014 swept through traditionally Christian towns across the Nineveh plains.
+Their extremist brand of Islam forced residents to flee to the neighboring Kurdish region or further afield.

-Few have returned and those who have found their homes and churches destroyed.
+Few have returned, and those who have found their homes and churches destroyed.

 Returnees have had to contend with more struggles.
-Many cannot find work, and blame discriminatory practices in the public sector, Iraq’s largest employer.
+Many cannot find work and blame discriminatory practices in the public sector, Iraq’s largest employer.
 Since 2003, public jobs have been mostly controlled by majority Shiite political elites, leaving Christians feeling marginalized.

 While hard numbers are hard to come by, there were an estimated 1.4 million Christians in Iraq in 2003.
 Today the number is believed to be around 250,000.

 During his visit, Francis will pray in the Baghdad church that was the site of one of the worst massacres of Christians, the 2010 attack by Islamic militants that left 58 people dead.
-He will honor the dead in a Mosul square surrounded by shells of destroyed churches and meet with the small Christian community that returned to Qaraqosh, where he will bless their church that was used as a firing range by IS.
+He will honor the dead in a Mosul square surrounded by shells of destroyed churches and meet with the small Christian community that returned to Qaraqosh.
+He will bless their church, which was used as a firing range by IS.

 The Vatican and the pope have frequently insisted on the need to preserve Iraq’s ancient Christian communities and create the security, economic and social conditions for those who have left to return.
 But that hasn’t necessarily translated into reality.

 “I am the only priest in Mosul.
-Every Sunday I hold mass at 9 a.m., and only around 70 people attend,” said the Rev. Raed Adil Kelo, parish priest of the Church of the Annunciation in Mosul, the onetime de-facto IS capital.
+Every Sunday I hold mass at 9 a.m., and only around 70 people attend,” said the Rev. Raed Adil Kelo, parish priest of the Church of the Annunciation in the onetime de-facto IS capital.

 Before 2003, the Christian population was 50,000, he said.
 It had dwindled to 2,000 before IS overran northern Iraq.

-He doesn’t expect more to return, but he nevertheless said Francis’ visit would have immeasurable importance for those who stayed.
+He doesn’t expect more to return, but he said Francis’ visit would have immeasurable importance for those who stayed.

 “This visit will bring peace to Iraq” he said.